davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 Take a moment to study the schema, noting the foreign and primary keys.
 Browse the data in each relation to familiarize yourself with the database contents.
 Answer the following queries.
 I've given you the expected results below each query.

-1. List all customer names and their addresses who don't have a specified sales rep. Order by customer name.
+1. Return all customer names and their addresses if they are not represented by a sales rep. Order by customer name.

    ```
    customerName   addressLine1  addressLine2  city        state       postalCode